dougeby/IntuneDocs/intune-classic/deploy-use/prerequisites-for-enrollment.md

 The MDM authority defines the management service that has permission to manage a set of devices.
 The options for the MDM authority include Intune by itself and Configuration Manager with Intune.
 If you set Configuration Manager as the management authority, no other service can be used for mobile device management.

 >[!IMPORTANT]
 > Consider carefully whether you want to manage mobile devices by using Intune only (online service) or System Center Configuration Manager with Intune (on-premises software solution in conjunction with the online service).
-After you set the mobile device management authority, you cannot change it without the help of Microsoft Support.
-See [What to do if you choose the wrong MDM authority setting](#what-to-do-if-you-choose-the-wrong-mdm-authority-setting) for instructions.

-Beginning in Configuration Manager version 1610 and Microsoft Intune version 1705, you can change your MDM authority without having to contact Microsoft Support, and without having to unenroll and reenroll your existing managed devices.
-For details, see [Change your MDM authority]( /sccm/mdm/deploy-use/change-mdm-authority).
-To contact Support, see [How to get support for Microsoft Intune](https://docs.microsoft.com/intune-classic/troubleshoot/get-support).
+After you set the mobile device management authority, you might be able to change your MDM authority without having to contact Microsoft Support, and without having to unenroll and reenroll your existing managed devices.
+For details, see [What to do if you choose the wrong MDM authority setting](#what-to-do-if-you-choose-the-wrong-mdm-authority-setting) for instructions.

 1. In the [Microsoft Intune administration console](https://manage.microsoft.com), choose **Admin** &gt; **Mobile Device Management**.